 Introduction

-Fixed Index Annuities are contracts between the annuitant and an insurance company in which the insurance company promises to credit interest based on the performance of a certain stock market index, such as the S&P 500.
+Fixed Indexed Annuities are contracts between the annuitant and an insurance company in which the insurance company promises to credit interest based on the performance of a certain stock market index, such as the S&P 500.
 Fixed Index Annuities have an inbuilt feature of capital protection, so even if the index goes down, your principal will remain safe.

 The review of the Allianz Core Income 7 Fixed Index Annuity will be broken into multiple subcategories, and I will pen my thoughts on this annuity at the end of this article: